 Seller shall limit the amount of packaging materials needed for reasonable protection of items during shipment.
 Seller shall utilize environmentally favorable 9i.e. biodegradable, recyclable etc.) materials whenever practical.

 Items which can be palletized should be shipped on sturdy 4’ x 4’ wooden pallets.
 Pallets must include at least three wooden 2” x 4” support runners.
 Material must not be stacked over 48” high.

+All openings into items shall be capped, plugged and sealed.
+Threads and weld end preparations shall be protected from corrosion and physical damage.

 Shelf Life